 We have 401(k) plans for the benefit of employees who meet certain eligibility requirements.
 The plans provide for Company match, specified Company contributions and discretionary Company contributions.
-For the years ended September 30, 2021, 2020, and 2019, we contributed $17.3 million, $13.2 million, and $12.3 million to the 401(k) plans, respectively.
-Outside the U.S., we have a number of defined contribution pension plans and other employee benefit plans.
-For the years ended September 30, 2021, 2020, and 2019, we contributed $22.8 million, $18.6 million, and $18.6 million to these plans, respectively.
+During the years ended September 30, 2019, 2018 and 2017, we contributed $12.3 million, $7.4 million and $7.0 million to the 401(k) plans, respectively.
+The increase in the year ending September 30, 2019, was caused by the significant influx of new employees from the citizen engagement centers business.
+Outside the U.S., we have a number of defined contribution pension plans.
+During the years ended September 30, 2019, 2018 and 2017, we contributed $18.6 million, $19.5 million, and $18.1 million to these plans, respectively.

 We also have a deferred compensation plan, which is a non-qualified plan available to a restricted number of highly compensated employees.
 The plan enables participants to defer compensation for tax purposes.
 These deferred employee contributions are held within a Rabbi Trust with investments directed by the respective employees.
 The assets of the Rabbi Trust are available to satisfy the claims of general creditors in the event of bankruptcy.
-The assets of the plan are sufficient to meet 90% of the liabilities as of September 30, 2021.
-The assets within the Rabbi Trust include $28.5 million invested in mutual funds that have quoted prices in active markets.
-These assets, as well as the related employee liabilities, are recorded at fair value, with changes in fair value being recorded in the consolidated statements of operations.
+The assets of the plan are sufficient to meet 93% of the liabilities as of September 30, 2019.
+The assets within the Rabbi Trust include $20.7 million invested in mutual funds which have quoted prices in active markets.
+These assets, as well as the related employee liabilities, are recorded at fair value with changes in fair value being recorded in the consolidated statements of operations.

 The entire disclosure for an entity's employee compensation and benefit plans, including, but not limited to, postemployment and postretirement benefit plans, defined benefit pension plans, defined contribution plans, non-qualified and supplemental benefit plans, deferred compensation, share-based compensation, life insurance, severance, health care, unemployment and other benefit plans.